Why You Should Wash Your Hands Often

 Step Two:

-Grab some soap and lather your hands together with the soap.
-Make sure you clean the front and back of your hands.
-Also, wash in between those fingers!
+Grab some regular soap, either bar soap or liquid soap, and lather your hands together.
+Make sure to clean the front and back of your hands, and wash in between those fingers!
+Try to get the soap under the ends of your nails since all types of germs like to hide there.

 Step Three: